sachin-shivakumar/sachin-shivakumar.github.io/_pages/about.md

 > The applications of control theory are boundless, however, we can take only one step at a time to walk

 Although the above framework can fit any phenomena of interest, my focus is on a particular class of problems which is the class of Ordinary Differential Equations (ODEs) and Partial Differential Equations (PDEs).
-In particular, I work on developing computational methods that can be used to model, analyze, and control various phenomena modelled as ODEs or PDEs.
+In particular, I work on developing computational methods that employ convex optimization methods to model, analyze, and control various phenomena modelled as ODEs or PDEs.

->> In recent years, I have been using the control theory framework and its principles to tackle mathematical problems around control and analysis of dynamical systems governed by PDEs.
-More specifically, I am trying to **Build a general purpose theorectical/computational framework that can be used to analyze and control PDEs**.